nimaipandit/github-slideshow/4\. _posts/0000-01-02-nimaipandit.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-learn how to use github!
+hum...something witty...something witty..https://dominickdesigns.space you got me..learn how to use github!
 Finally!
 After all these years...

 Use the left arrow to go back!